natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-28NM.md

 * 4 x 250 kg FAB-250M-62 bombs (1,000 kg total)
 * 4 x 500 kg FAB-500M-62 bombs (2,000 kg total)
 * 2 x 23 mm GSh-23L cannons (250 rpg = 500 total)
+{{Navigation-End}}

 The Mi-28NM has a wide selection of weaponry for a range of roles, from small-game hunting to the most armoured targets.

 Three types of ATGMs are available.
 The stock 9M120-1 Ataka is a mostly identical to the basic 9M120 Ataka seen on earlier Soviet helicopters, but has beam-riding guidance instead of SACLOS.
 800 mm of tandem warhead penetration and 6 km of range are below average at such a high battle rating, and it is not safe to use against radar SAMs.
 Vikhrs are completely superior to the Atakas with 8+ km range and a proximity fuse, allowing them to engage SPAA from safer distances and shoot down incoming SAMs as an improvised active protection system.
 This makes them by far the most flexible option, but they also have a more limited capacity of only 6 tubes per pylon, versus 8 for the others.
 The Khrizantemas are heavier descendants of the Ataka, and although the range is still a short 6 km, they have 50% greater penetration and hit as hard as a [[BMP-2M]]'s Kornet, easily defeating most top-tier tanks.